-http://icml.cc/2014/
+http://icml.cc/2016/

-Send questions about these electronic templates to program@icml.cc.
+Send questions about submission and electronic templates to icml2016pc@gmail.com.

-The formatting instructions below will be enforced for initial submissions and camera-ready copies.
+The guidelines below will be enforced for initial submissions and camera-ready copies.
+Here is a brief summary:

-- The maximum paper length is 8 pages excluding references, and 9 pages including references. - Do not alter the style template; in particular, do not compress the paper format by reducing the vertical spaces. - Do not include author information or acknowledgments in your initial submission. - Place figure captions under the figure (and omit titles from inside the graphic file itself).
+- Submissions must be in PDF. - The maximum paper length is 8 pages excluding references and acknowledgements, and 10 pages including references and acknowledgements (pages 9 and 10 must contain only references and acknowledgements). - Do not include author information or acknowledgements in your initial submission. - Your paper should be in 10 point Times font. - Make sure your PDF file only uses Type-1 fonts. - Place figure captions under the figure (and omit titles from inside the graphic file itself).
 Place table captions over the table.